Chosing the right personal training course isn’t as hard as you might think, but there are some things to consider before starting.

-Our goal is to see you qualified as a personal trainer, with the confidence to go into the fitness industry, ready to start your career in fitness and ready to work with clients.
-Which is why our fitness courses don’t have hidden fees and why we don’t overcharge you.
+Our goal at TRAINFINTESS is to see you qualified as a personal trainer, with the confidence to go into the fitness industry, ready to start your career and work with clients.
+Which is why our fitness courses don’t have hidden fees and why you’re guaranteed the best value for your money.

 If you have a passion for fitness and helping others, follow our tips and get yourself qualified and on the path to a career in fitness.

-Understand the Requirements and Find the Right Course
+Understand the Requirements and Find the Right PT Course

-To call yourself a Personal Trainer in the UK you need a REPs recognised Level 3 Personal Trainer Qualification.
+To qualify as a Personal Trainer in the UK you need an Ofqual regulated qualification which is based on Nattional Occupational Standards written by the Sector Skills Council – Skills Active.
+This could be a REPs or CIMSPA recognised Level 3 Personal Trainer Qualification.

 These courses are designed to help you understand various aspects of training, working with clients, health and safety and much more, some of the topics covered are: